aadonkeyz/Blog/source/_posts/Git-Basics.md

 # determine which files are in which state
 $ git status

-# move files from the working directory to the staging area
+# move a file from the working directory to the staging area
 # "git add ." means move all files in current directory
 $ git add <file>